AR Environment Probe Manager

 The environment probe manager is a type of trackable manager.

-Environment probes are a technique of capturing real-world imagery from the device’s camera and organizing that information into an environment texture, such as a cube map, that contains the view in all directions from a certain point in the scene.
-Rendering 3D objects using this environment texture allows for real-world imagery to be reflected in the rendered objects, which creates realistic reflections and lighting of virtual objects as influenced by the real-world views.
+Environment probes are a technique of capturing real-world imagery from a camera and organizing that information into an environment texture, such as a cube map, that contains the view in all directions from a certain point in the scene.
+Rendering 3D objects using this environment texture allows for real-world imagery to be reflected in the rendered objects.
+The result is generally realistic reflections and lighting of virtual objects as influenced by the real-world views.

-For more details, see the Environment Probe Subsystem documentation.
+For more details, refer to the Environment Probe Subsystem.

-Environment probes can be created in any orientation.
+Note that environment probes can be created in any orientation.
 However, Unity's reflection probes, which consume the environment probe data, only support axis-aligned orientations.
-This means the orientation you specify (or your application selected automatically) might not be fully respected.
+This means the orientation you specify (or which was selected automatically) may not be fully respected.

-This corresponds to the UnityEngine.FilterMode for the cubemap that the environment probe generates.
+This corresponds to the UnityEngine.FilterMode for the cubemap generated by the envrionment probe.

 This prefab will be instantiated for each manually or automatically placed environment probe.
-This is not required, but Unity provides it for debugging purposes.
+This is not required, but provided for debugging purposes.